 As part of the assessment process, please be advised that you, the public, are invited to offer comments to the Commission about the Department as they pertain to accreditation standards.
 You may send written comments to the Commission at the following address: Massachusetts Police Accreditation Commission, 110 Haverhill Road – Suite 395 – Amesbury, MA 01913.

 As we look forward to a successful review, the Swansea Police Chief, George Arruda, would like to take this opportunity to thank Accreditation Mangers Lt.
-Gregory Ryan and Lt.
-Richard Looker, as well as every other supervisors, detectives, officers, dispatchers, reserve officers, and the Administrative Assistant Melissa Reis, all who participated in this important endeavor and helped us reach this milestone in the process.
+Marc Haslam and Lt.
+Joseph Martin, as well as every other supervisor, detective, officer, dispatcher, reserve officer, and Administrative Assistant Melissa Reis who participated in this important endeavor and helped us reach this milestone in the process.

 Accreditation is a self-initiated evaluation process by which police departments strive to meet and maintain standards that have been established for the profession, by the profession.
 These carefully selected standards reflect critical areas of police management, operations, and technical support activities.
 They cover areas such as policy development, emergency response planning, training, communications, property and evidence handling, use of force, vehicular pursuit, prisoner transportation and holding facilities.
 The program not only sets standards for the law enforcement profession, but also for the delivery of police services to citizens of the commonwealth.